Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 2. If you do not already have it installed, download and install [XPE for Versal Version 2020.3](https://www.xilinx.com/products/technology/power/xpe.html).
 For full documentation of XPE, see [this page](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2021_1/ug1275-xilinx-power-estimator-versal.pdf).

-3. Follow the steps below to load the `graph.xpe` into XPE to see the AI Engine power comsumption (step 5 below) and resource utilization (step 6) for the 1024 x 2048 point 1-instance design:
+3. Follow the steps below to load the `graph.xpe` into XPE to see the AI Engine power comsumption and resource utilization (step 5 and 6 in the below images) for the 1024 x 2048 point 1-instance design:

 ![Image of 2D-FFT AIE XPE Intro](images/fft_2d_aie_xpe_intro_step1_2and3.PNG)
 ![Image of 2D-FFT AIE XPE Util and Power Measurement](images/fft_2d_aie_xpe_Pow_nUtil_step4_5and6.PNG)